ITEM 1. COVER PAGE

 - reposition a new client’s portfolio to bring it into compliance with its investment policy statement within an agreed upon timeframe.

-- rebalance portfolios within the target ranges for each asset class consistent with client’s investment policy statements.
+- rebalance portfolios within the target ranges for each asset class consistent with the client’s investment policy statements.
 This rebalancing is done as-needed and is not done on any periodic basis.

 - implement decisions made by the RGT Investment Committee that result in a change in a client’s portfolio composition